-If you’ve already been doing PWR and you switch to PWR at Home, you’ll find they are quite similar in structure.
+If you’ve already been doing PWR and are thinking about switching to PWR at Home, you’ll find they are quite similar in structure.
 This is intentional!
-Kelsey aimed to keep PWR at Home as close to PWR as possible.
-Just because you want to train at home doesn’t mean you won’t be working hard!
+Kelsey aimed to keep PWR at Home as close to PWR as possible - just because you want to train at home doesn’t mean you won’t be working hard!

 With PWR at Home, the pyramid section has been replaced with a circuit section.
 At home, Kelsey understands that most people won’t have access to heavy weights, so this will allow you to maintain intensity and keep your workouts challenging without the need for big weights and machines!
 The circuits are made up of three exercises, where you will complete each exercise as many times as possible within 40 seconds, then rest for 20 seconds.